Top 11 Vitamins For Diabetes – Important Tool in Diabetes Control

-Can Vitamin D Deficiency Cause Diabetes?
+Can Vitamin D deficiency cause diabetes?

 Is there a link between Vitamin D deficiency and diabetes?
 The answer is yes.
 Vitamin D deficiency is linked to the risk for developing Type 1 as well as Type 2 diabetes.

-Vitamin D Deficiency Causes Type 1 Diabetes
+Vitamin D deficiency may causes Type 1 diabetes

 Type 1 diabetes develops due to malfunctioning of the immune system.
 Mounting scientific evidence indicates that vitamin D plays a vital role in the normal functioning of the immune system Consequently, vitamin D deficiency can lead to malfunctioning of the immune system.
 Consequently, your own immune system starts to attack and kill your own insulin producing cells in the pancreas, reacting as if they are invading viruses that must be destroyed.
 Once you are unable to produce insulin, you develop Type 1 diabetes.